 Fans of Dead Leaves and Redline, rejoice.
-From out of nowhere Madhouse releases Heruzu Enjueruzu (Hells Angel), a wicked, manic and no-boundaries anime that may feel like a Studio 4°C project but has its roots firmly in the Madhouse foundation.
-The result is a completely unique and over-the-top, two-hour spanning climax with a surprisingly smart background story (at least, if you take the absurd animifications for granted).
+From out of nowhere Madhouse releases Hells [Heruzu Enjueruzu], a wicked, manic and no-boundaries anime that may feel like a Studio 4°C project, but has its roots firmly in the Madhouse foundation.
+The result is a completely unique and over-the-top, two-hour spanning climax with a surprisingly smart background story (at least, if you take the absurd anime conventions for granted).

 The story starts off normal enough (for this type of anime at least).
 Linne is a young girl on her way to her first day of school.
-When trying to save a cat from a couple of young delinquents she gets hit by a car and she ends up in hell.
+When trying to save a cat from a couple of young delinquents she gets hit by a car, and she ends up in hell.
 Unaware of her predicament at first, Linne soon realizes that she didn't end up in her regular school.
-The first thirty minutes of Heruzu Enjueruzu are spend on introducing the setting and the characters and are, by comparison, still pretty standard.
+The first thirty minutes of Hells are spent on introducing the setting and the characters and are, by comparison, still pretty standard.

 The music is what you can expect from a film like this.
 High-octane and loud, anything but subtle, mostly guitar-based but good fun and definitely suitable to the overall atmosphere.
 It's clearly not as bold or as daring as the visual styling, but in a sense it keeps the focus concentrated on the outlandish art style.
 Outside the context of the film the score may be pretty bland, but within the film it definitely works.
 The voice acting on the other hand is pretty much perfect.
 It's a Japanese release so there is no English dub (hooray!), but the Japanese dub is every bit as insane and over-the-top as you would've hoped.
 The voices really complement the characters and bring an extra level of depth to some of them, while providing more thrills and laughs for others.

-Heruzu Enjueruzu is a film that keeps the wtf levels in the red at all times.
+Hells is a film that keeps the wtf levels in the red at all times.
 There is virtually no limit to the weirdness that is thrown at the viewer.
 At the same time there is a certain depth and consistency to the background story that's quite unique for an anime of this type.
 It makes for a very special, slightly tiring but overall gratifying experience that knows no equal.
-I figure that if they had somehow waited 2000 years to write the bible and they'd outsourced the job to Japan, this could've been the result.
+I figure that if they had somehow waited 2000 years to write the bible, and they'd outsourced the job to Japan, this could've been the result.

 The film asks a lot from its audience.
 You have to be able to keep with the outlandish art style, the high levels of comedy and absurdity mixed with a well-considered (how implausible as it might be) storyline and the constant assault on the senses.
-In return you get one of the most uniquely satisfying animes ever released.
+In return, you get one of the most uniquely satisfying anime ever released.
 A film that can only be compared with a very concise selection of otherwise incomparable animation projects.
-Heruzu Enjueruzu is a true delight if you appreciate your films a little different, if not it's probably best to stay away from it as far as possible.
+Hells is a true delight if you appreciate your films a little different, if not it's probably best to stay away from it as far as possible.